 What is Honokiol?

-Honokiol is an active molecule that is extracted from the various organs of the Magnolia plant, including bark, buds and seed cones.
-It is a phytonutrient that has a long history of use in phytotherapy due to its neuroprotective properties.
+Honokiol is an active molecule that is extracted from various parts of the Magnolia plant, including bark, buds and seed cones.
+It is a phytonutrient that has a long history of use in herbal medicine because of its neuroprotective properties.

-Honokiol is a polyphenolic compound that belongs to a class of neolignan biphenols.
-The chemical formula is C18H18O2, and the molar mass is 266, or 266334 g / mol.
+Honokiol is a polyphenolic compound that belongs to a class of biphenol neolignans.
+Its chemical formula is C18H18O2 and its molar mass is 266 or 266334 g / mol.

-Honokiol is used in traditional Asian medicine along with other molecules such as magnolol, obovatol and 4-O-methylhonokiol.
+Honokiol is used in traditional Asian medicine with other molecules such as magnolol, obovatol and 4-O-methylhonokiol.

 Sources of Honokiol

-The various species of Magnolia contain different levels of honokiol.
-The best sources of honokiol are the genus Magnolia grandiflora, which is native to South America, and the genus Magnolia dealbata, a species of Magnolia that originated in Mexico (1).
-A number of other Magnolia species have also been used in traditional herbal medicine, including Magnolia obovata, Magnolia officinalis and Magnolia biondii, though the popularity of these herbs has decreased in recent years (2).
+Different species of Magnolia contain different levels of honokiol.
+The best sources of honokiol come from the genus Magnolia grandiflora, native to South America, and from the genus Magnolia dealbata, a Magnolia species native to Mexico (1).
+A number of other Magnolia species have also been used in traditional herbal medicine, including Magnolia obovata, Magnolia officinalis and Magnolia biondii, although the popularity of these plants has declined in recent years (2).

-A variety of methods have been employed to extract and isolate the honokiol compound.
-It should be noted that the honokiol compound has a chemical structure that is similar to its isomer, magnolol.
-In fact, the position of the hydroxyl group within the honokiol compound is the only real difference.
-This is why the two molecules exhibit highly similar actions and medicinal properties.
-The striking similarity between the two compounds has played a role in the development of techniques to extract the active molecule.
-The method used to isolate the honokiol compound was initially restricted to either electromigration or HPLC (high performance liquid chromatography), which uses a preparatory or analytical separation of molecules.
+A variety of methods were used to extract and isolate the honokiol compound.
+It should be noted that this one has a chemical structure similar to its isomer, magnolol.
+In fact, the position of the hydroxyl group in the honokiol compound is the only real difference.
+This is why both molecules have very similar actions and medicinal properties.
+The striking similarity between the two compounds played a role in the development of the techniques used to extract the active molecule.
+The method used to isolate the honokiol compound was initially restricted to electromigration or HPLC (High Performance Liquid Chromatography), which uses preparative or analytical separation of molecules.

 Fortunately, modern extraction techniques have made it possible for supplement manufacturers to obtain a purer form of honokiol.
 The laboratory L. Arbiser extraction technique, which was discovered in 2006, generates magnolol acetonide at the phenol hydroxyl groups of magnolol using gas chromatography, or GC.
 This method allows technicians to quickly isolate the honokiol molecules.